hanimao/devOps-notes-/Terraform.md

 Terraform Importing

 - What if a resource already exists in your cloud environment?
-- Using terraform import to bring your existing resources under terraform management.
+- Using terraform import to bring your existing resources you created manually under terraform management and into terraform environment
+Steps
+1. First identify the resource in the cloud
+2. Create a resource block in Terraform config.